What Are the Different Types of Credit Scores?

 What are the different credit scoring models?

 The two most common credit scoring models are FICO Score and VantageScore.
-Both are designed to measure how likely you are to be able to pay back debt and are used to inform lending decisions.
+Both are designed to measure how likely you’ll be able to pay back debt, and they’re used to inform lending decisions.

 What is a FICO Score?